HustleAirdrops/Dria-One-Command-Guide/README.md

 **2. Why aren't points updating?**
 Points are not updated instantly.
 Your node earns steps as it completes tasks, so there may be a delay (days or weeks).
 If your node is running fine, you'll get your points!

+**2. Import Old Account in new Vps**
+Install normally and use old private key, it will start your old account automatically!!!
 ---

 > 💬 **Need help?** [@Legend_Aashish](https://t.me/Legend_Aashish)